 - We advocate continued support of Ports-to-Plains, development of the Outer Loop, optimal use of the Marsha Sharp Freeway through necessary maintenance or widening, and designation of the route for I-27 Extension.

 - Local government officials, business leaders and other stakeholders must continue to work together to address and inform citizens about emerging water and energy infrastructure needs and to encourage careful planning and prudent, farsighted investments as necessary.

 - In Lubbock, quality of life cannot be separated from other priorities because much of our economic success derives from the reality that Lubbock must be an appealing place to live.
 The public/private sectors should work collaboratively to plan, support and make investments in Downtown redevelopment, arts and culture and entertainment and recreation enhancements and beautification as recommended in the Imagine Lubbock Together Vision and Strategic Implementation Plan.

 - Health concerns as well as poverty and crime rates pose a threat to our community’s future economic growth.
-The Chamber encourages support for and involvement of government in collaborations (including but not limited to those in the Imagine Lubbock Together Vision & Strategic Implementation Plan) and frank, community-wide discussions on these issues.
+The Chamber supports community policing and related public safety initiatives as well as government in collaborations that foster frank, community-wide discussions on these issues.